 Have you decided to become an engineer, but are wondering how many years you’ll have to study?
 Or maybe you’re working as an engineer with a BSc and thinking about going back to school?

 If salary’s important to you, there’s no reason for to hesitate: NHO’s salary statistics show that there can be a big difference in pay between having a BSc and an MSc.

 Information on this topic is based on data from the Educational Attainment of the Population (BHU) in Statistics Norway (SSB).

 Your best bargaining chip in salary negotiations is seeing what others with your background are earning.
 Because we offer our members some of the country’s best banking and insurance deals, legal assistance and a lot more, it pays to join Tekna.

-Based on 2020 figures, a civil engineer (MSc), can expect to earn an average gross monthly salary of NOK 82,020, while an engineer (BSc) can expect to earn NOK 66,890 for the same time period.
+Based on 2022 figures, an engineer with a Master's degree (MSc) can expect to earn an average gross monthly salary of NOK 97,000, while an engineer (BSc) can expect to earn NOK 78,000 for the same time period.

-Of course, these calculations might have to include extra money paid to the Norwegian state Educational Load Fund and lost income for the extra years it’ll take you to finish your MSc; but in the long run, your salary will quickly make up for this loss of income.
+Of course, these calculations might include extra payments made to the Norwegian State Educational Loan Fund and lost income for the extra time it’ll take you to finish your MSc; but in the long run, your salary will quickly make up for this income loss.

 Tekna advisor Katrine Olsson thinks the large pay gap between these two educational levels is to be expected.